Eskilade/orient/readme.md

 where
  * AA : Angle axis
- * NQ : Normalized quaternion
+ * UQ : Unit quaternion
  * R : Rotation matrix
- * Euler : Any euler angle sequence
+ * Euler : Any Euler angle sequence

-Note: One euler sequence can be transformed to another euler sequence by using a rotation matrix as intermediate
+Note: One Euler sequence can be transformed to another Euler sequence by using a rotation matrix as intermediate

 The remaining transformation can be constructed from the direct transformations as in the example below.